-The Charity Challenge
+The Servus Charity Challenge

 Run for You.
 Run For Community.

-The 2023 Charity Challenge is open and, again this year, it is fully integrated into your race registration.
+The 2023 Servus Charity Challenge is open and, again this year, it is fully integrated into your race registration.

 The Charity Challenge unites the spirit of runners with a unique fundraising program with the main purpose of creating Healthy Communities that Thrive Together.
 Make your run more meaningful by helping one of our official Charities reach their goals while you're achieving yours!